fossabot/Deploy_DDS/README.md

 All set!

-Now, open terminal type following commands to generate result.
+Now, open terminal and type following commands to generate result.

 ```sh
 IDprediction -flag file_name.csv
 ```

-Input arguments to 'IDprediction' is specified as below:
+Input arguments to 'IDprediction' are specified as below:

 Consider the data file as 'file_name.csv'